sarahdactyl71/most_common_phrase/README.md

-# most_common_phrase
+# Most Common Phrase
-A tool that counts the most common phrases from a text file.
+A command line tool that counts the most common three word sequences from a text file.

+## How to Run the Program

+## Running the Test Suite

+## Plans for the Future

+## Other Notes